byterubpay/byterub-site/_posts/2017-11-11-logs-for-the-Community-meeting-held-on-2017-11-11.md

 **\<serhack>** :)
 **\<rehrar>** It's not supposed to be a community interaction thing, but more like a seminar
 **\<rehrar>** questions can be had at the end of each section, of course
-**\<rehrar>** Many of us got involved in Monero because we realized how great the Project is, and how solid the technology behind it is
+**\<rehrar>** Many of us got involved in ByteRub because we realized how great the Project is, and how solid the technology behind it is
 **\<vp11>** and since it's only quarterly it will also be a good moment to announce the progress on different fronts the development team has been working.
 I only see benefits.
 **\<sgp>** I think a seminar is great for people who REALLY want to  learn more and get involved
 **\<rehrar>** I propose that if we educate the 'fan' about these things, they might not know them after all, that they will be like that inovled too